Kurento/kurento/source/user/troubleshooting.rst

 The GStreamer element in charge of RTSP reception is `rtspsrc <https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-good/html/gst-plugins-good-plugins-rtspsrc.html>`__, and this element contains an `rtpjitterbuffer <https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-good/html/gst-plugins-good-plugins-rtpjitterbuffer.html>`__.

-If network packets arrive faster than what Kurento is able to process, then this buffer will fill up.
-If this happens, then PlayerEndpoint will start dropping packets, which then will trigger a warning in Kurento logs:
+This jitter buffer gets full when network packets arrive faster than what Kurento is able to process.
+If this happens, then PlayerEndpoint will start dropping packets, which will show up as video stuttering on the output streams, while triggering a warning in Kurento logs:

 .. code-block:: text